 At home, in the car, at work…Where do you keep your bag when it’s not in use?
 To prevent colour fading and damage to the leather, try to avoid heaters and direct sunlight.

 Heat can cause the leather to dry, resulting in cracking.
 The best way to prevent drying is by cleaning and protecting your bag every 2 – 3 month.
-Our Leather Protection Cream not only protects your bag from stains but will condition the leather too.
+A Leather Protection Cream not only protects your bag from stains but will condition and nourish the leather too.

 10. Use a Handbag Hook